andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 a glinty skyscraper jungle fit for the opening scenes of a spy thriller.
 Compared to that, Oslofolk might happily consider their hometown *sleepy*.

-It's a moderately sized city tucked away in a valley surrounded by *marka*= forests.
-It's a low-slung city with a refined modesty when it comes to the built environment, tastefully melding the clean lines of modern design with traditional architecture.
-It's a city whose public transit operates with Scandinavian efficiency.
+It's a verdant low-slung city tucked in a valley surrounded by *marka* forests.
+The city displays a refined modesty when it comes to the built environment, tastefully melding the clean lines of modern design with traditional architecture.

+It feels shockingly intimate - from a quick glance at a map it seems at least 75% of the city would fit inside a 5 mile radius of the city center.
+This, combined with the city's public transit operating with Scandinavian efficiency, results in the feeling that anywhere in Oslo seems to be *20 minutes away*..

 It's a world class city that doesn't make a fuss about it.

 It's a city where *shit just works*.

 It's a city whose identity I think can be described as *casually modern*.

-It's a shockingly intimate city - at any point you're no more than a block or two from a subway, tramway, or bus route that can quickly convey you about the city.
-Due to its relatively small footprint (from a quick glance at a map it seems at least 75% of the city would fit inside a 5 mile radius of the city center) it feels like everywhere in Oslo is *20 minutes away*.

-To my surprise I'm amazed at how intimate Oslo feels.
-With a metropolitan population of 1.5 million, Oslo would slot 42nd in the US metro area population rankings, between Oklahoma City and Milwaukee.

 <p class="article-sub-subheader">V&aring;lerenga</p>